driouecheMed/github-extensions/CONTRIBUTING.md

-# Contributing to Github Extensions
+# Contributing to GitHub Extensions

-Thank you for considering contributing to Github Extensions!
+Thank you for considering contributing to GitHub Extensions!
 We welcome all contributions from the community, whether they are code contributions, bug reports, feature requests, or anything else.

 ## How to contribute

-Here are the steps to follow to contribute to Github Extensions:
+Here are the steps to follow to contribute to GitHub Extensions:

 1. Fork the repository and clone it to your local machine.
 2. Create a new branch for your changes: `git checkout -b my-branch`